zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

   Added the DomeGrid function createDomeGrid() to create a spherical yellow reference grid in Maya.

   Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.
+Adjusted the line thickness, default light brightness setting, and the shadow settings on the Dome Grid.

   Updated the Arnold Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.